gradle/sample-rbt-engine/README.md

-# Resource-Based Testing in JUnit 5
+# Non-Class-Based Testing in Gradle using JUnit Platform

 ## Milestone 4 Demo